lionelmsango/veeam-backup-disaster-recovery-lab/README.md

 - **200GB repository:** Sized for 14 days of incremental backups
 - **Domain-joined:** Not required for this lab, but production-ready architecture

-I chose to use a **dedicated repository drive** (D:\) rather than storing backups on the system drive.
+I chose to use a **dedicated repository drive** (R:\) rather than storing backups on the system drive.
 In production, backup repositories should never share disk I/O with the operating system - this prevents backup jobs from impacting server performance and vice versa.

 (project to be continued)